idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 - **Pages**:
   - **Join Us Page**: For company registration and user creation.
   - **Company Dashboard**: A summary of teams, processes, and workers.
-  - **Team Dashboard**: Detailed info for teams, their assigned process, and workers.
+  - **Department Dashboard**: Detailed info for teams, their assigned process, and workers.
   - **Onboarding Processes Dashboard**: Info about processes, teams assigned to them, and designated workers.
   - **Add/Edit Forms**: Forms for adding or editing company users, teams, processes, and workers.